anvilproject/anvil-portal/content/about/working-groups.md

 - Mo Heydarian (JHU)

 ## Technical Working Group
-The technical working group of the AnVIL provides direction and recommendations to the developers of the AnVIL project.
+AnVIL's technical working provides direction and recommendations to the developers of the AnVIL project.

 ### Chair
 - James Taylor (JHU)